babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 ---
 layout: post
-title: Deep Dive into S3 CORS
+title: Deep Dive into CORS Configs on AWS S3
 tags: [aws, s3, python]
 bigimg: /img/blue-water-blur-close-up-1231622-2.jpg
 ---

-For several weeks I've been trying to diagnose CORS errors in a web component I built for uploading files to AWS S3.
+For several weeks I've been trying to diagnose Cross-Origin Resource Sharing (CORS) errors in a web component I built for uploading files to AWS S3.
 This has been one of the hardest software defects I've had to solve in a long time so I thought it would be a good idea to share what I learned along the way.

 First some background.
 The application I've been building is designed to allow people to upload videos with a web browser and run them through a suite of AWS machine learning services that generate data about video, audio, or text media objects, then save that data to Elasticsearch so people can search video archives using any of said ML derived metadata.
 My application runs on a serverless framework called the [Media Insights Engine](https://github.com/awslabs/aws-media-insights-engine) designed by my team at AWS Elemental.

-## DropzoneJS Upload
+## Drag-and-Drop Uploads with DropzoneJS

-I chose Vue.js to implement the front-end and [DropzoneJS](http://dropzonejs.com) to provide drag'n'drop file upload functionality that looks like this:
+I chose Vue.js to implement the front-end and [DropzoneJS](http://dropzonejs.com) to provide drag-and-drop file upload functionality, as shown below.
+My Vue.js component for Dropzone was derived from [vue-dropzone](https://github.com/rowanwins/vue-dropzone).

 <img src="http://iandow.github.io/img/dropzone.gif" width="70%">

-## Uploading with Presigned URLs for S3
+## Uploading to S3 with Presigned URLs

 Here's what's supposed to happen in the back-end when a user uploads a file: